learn-co-curriculum/cli-project-planning/README.md

 ## Introduction

-The CLI project is a great chance for you to show off everything you’ve learned about Ruby so far and for many of us, make the first app that's all your own!
+The upcoming CLI project is a great chance for you to show off everything you’ve learned about Ruby so far and for many of us, make the first app that's all your own!
+This lesson is provided to help you tackle your first portfolio project.
+Tips on all aspects of the project are included here, so make sure to have a look through!

 **Use this lesson to help you complete [this planning form][planning form]**

-Tips on all aspects of the project are included here, so make sure to have a look through!

 > **Note:** Keep in mind that the Ask a Question is not permitted to help while
 > you are building your projects.
 Use the internet and the resources provided in